yanlynnnnn/tp/docs/UserGuide.md

 Example:

-If you have accidentally deleted an appointment from Homerce, and wish to undo that mistake, you can follow the steps below to do so.
+Let's say you accidentally deleted an appointment from Homerce and wish to undo that mistake.
+You can follow the steps below to undo the command.

 Steps:
 1. Type `undo` in the _Command Box_.